jaduffy007/iterators_lab/README.md

 * `map`   creates a new array from calling the function provided, on each item in the array.
 * `filter`: [note]  The items that return true from using the provided callback function are included in a new array.
 Creates a subset of the initial array.
 * `reduce`: [note]a method that accumulates each value of the array into a single value.
 Setting an inital value is optional.
 * `reject`: [note] The opposite of filter.
-Returns a new array of the items that failed the test conditional.
+Returns a new array of the items that failed the 'true' test conditional.

 Use the notes provided to help guide you explanation.